 It’s best to make changes to your portfolio only when your goals or circumstances change.
 If you are currently invested in a well-diversified portfolio that you chose with long-term needs in mind, it’s often smart to ignore market volatility (unless your needs have changed).
 Of course, that’s easier said than done.

 It’s impossible to know if you should sell now or try to ride out the market’s ups and downs.
 That's why it's usually best to make investment decisions based on your timeline and level of risk tolerance.

 Review your holdings to verify that you’re taking the right level of risk.
 Your risk tolerance has to do with how much loss you can stomach and how much time you have left until you retire.
 If you’re invested well outside your comfort zone, market losses can be harder to take.
 If retirement is only a few short years away, your portfolio doesn’t have as much time to recover.

-A first step is to complete a risk tolerance questionnaire, which provides suggestions about investment strategies that might be appropriate for you.
+A first step is to complete a risk-tolerance questionnaire, whether online or from a financial advisor.
+It may provide suggestions about investment strategies that might be appropriate for you.
 You don’t have to follow the suggestions to the letter, but going through the exercise can provide insight into your investing behavior and needs.

 Make Sure You’re Diversified

 If you’re heavily invested in just one or two investment categories, you might experience more volatility than if you spread your money around (or “diversify”).

 For example, if you’re only in mutual funds with large U.S.-based companies, you might benefit from having exposure to large and small companies, both within and outside of the U.S. Different types of bond holdings can also provide ballast (and potential returns).
 A robust mix of bond holdings might include U.S. and foreign government bonds, corporate bonds, and other fixed-income strategies.